 A military manual by Jacopo di Porcia.
-Some of the advise is obvious, some silly.
-This is a text transcription from EEBO and I’m not confident at all that it’s accurately transcribed.
+Some of the advice is obvious, some silly.
+This is a text transcription from EEBO.
 Translated 1544 by Peter Betham.

 32. ¶ Of gonners on horsebacke.